 Inspect power steering hoses for leaks.

-Place a drain pan under the pressure hose connection at the steering rack.
+Place a drain pan under the pressure hose connection at the steering rack or gearbox.

-Install new power steering hose, making sure to route it the same as the old hose.
+Install the new power steering pressure hose, making sure to route it the same as the old hose.
 Do not over tighten the fitting threaded connections.
-Be sure to replace both the steering pressure and return hoses if both are same age and mileage.
+Be sure to replace both the steering pressure and return hoses at the same time if both are same age and mileage.